Jonathan Franklin Hawkins

 Teaching Experience

-Jonathan has lead instruction in group and private settings, specializing in band performance and organization, guitar, bass, keyboard/synthesizer, and audio production.
+Jonathan has led instruction in group and private settings, specializing in band performance and organization, as well as guitar, bass, keyboard/synthesizer, and audio production.

 Jonathan has served as director and lead instructor for “Rock Band Camp,” a student-band educational program designed in partnership with Southeast Ohio’s French Art Colony and Ariel Opera House.

-In addition to band and individual programs, Jonathan designs sound systems specializing in remote/distance performance, utilizing concepts and technologies found in Broadway pit orchestras, backing bands of large-scale performances, and professional ensembles worldwide.
+In addition to band and individual programs, Jonathan designs sound systems that specialize in remote/distance performance, utilizing concepts and technologies found in Broadway pit orchestras, backing bands for large-scale performances, and professional ensembles worldwide.

 At Levine

-As a new instructor, Jonathan is very excited at the prospect of helping to grow passion in music, excellence in performance, and confidence in one’s own abilities.
-His greatest goal, outside of a well-rounded music education, would be that students can take pieces of his instruction in music to develop skills and good habits outside of the music and performance world.
+Jonathan loves to instill excellence in performance and confidence in one’s own abilities.
+His greatest goal, outside of a well-rounded music education, is for students to apply the principles he teaches in music to develop skills and good habits beyond the music and performance world.

 Teaching Philosophy and Approach

-Jonathan places great emphasis in planning out and setting goals, regular practice and study, and honest reflections and observations of one’s own progress.
+Jonathan places great emphasis on planning out and setting goals, regular practice and study, and honest reflections and observations of one’s own progress.

 In spite of the intense description, Jonathan has found success with this philosophy with students of all ages, experience levels, and walks of life.